 I have little idea of what I ate in most of the courses, despite an explanation from our waitress.
 But it was all delicious, if a little rich – by the sixth course, I was starting to think I was on sauce overload.
 At 10pm, we waddled out of the restaurant, stuffed.
 My kind of Christmas party.

 This entry was posted on Saturday, January 19th, 2013 at 11:26 am and is filed under Life.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.